 As the introduction of phase transformation could influence the corrosion development of Pb, understanding the elemental diffusion pathway between the fresh substrate and Pb region is crucial.
 Fig. 12 presents the weight percentage profile of Ni from the fresh substrate across the phase boundary (PB) to the depletion zone.
 In RAC regions, as shown in Fig. 12(b), the weight percentage of Ni is reduced from 10% at the fresh substrate to almost 0% at the depletion zone.
 A similar trend is observed in Cr, where it has a weight concentration of 16% at the fresh substrate, reduced to 7% at the depletion zone.
 In contrast, Fe shows an enrichment in concentration from 70% weight percentage to almost 90% weight percentage.
 A similar trend is also shown in CO regions in Fig. 12(a).
 Given that Ni is the key element that can induce phase transformation, the 0% concentration of Ni at the depletion zone suggests that the outward diffusion of Ni from the fresh substrate mainly does not occur through the depletion zone.
-Instead, along the PB.
+Instead, the dominant transport of Ni is likely along the PB.
 Additionally, as shown in Fig. 12, since no Pb can be detected in the depletion zone, it can be suggested that Pb might migrate inward along the PB.
 A detailed description of the mechanism of corrosion development will be discussed in the discussion section.